Module: Familia::Horreum::Serialization

 Note:

-Only loggable fields are included for security
+Only loggable fields are included.
+Encrypted fields are excluded.

 Note: